Evertras/cynomys/README.md

   -i, --send-interval duration   How long to wait between attempting to send data (default 1s) -T, --send-tcp strings         An IP:port address to send to (TCP).
 Can be specified multiple times.
   -U, --send-udp strings         An IP:port address to send to (UDP).
 Can be specified multiple times.
+      --sinks.stdout.enabled     Whether to enable the stdout metrics sink

 Use " [command] --help" for more information about a command.
 ```